OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/installation_windows/instructions.md

 1. Troubleshooting: Windows is the most problematic operating system and sometimes requires a few extra steps to get everything working.

+Finally, if you have worked with Windows before and are not a big fan of the issues that come with its shell and sometimes with its compatibility with Python, you can check out the WSL installation guide in this course.
+This guide is an alternative to installing Python on Windows, and it will allow you to use a Linux distribution to run your Python code using a Virtual Machine.
+We recommend this approach to those of you who are already a bit "tech-savy" and are familiar with working with shells and conda environments.

 ## Installing mamba

 1. Go to